Authored by the expert who managed and guided the team behind the Japan Property Pack

 Which property types are increasing faster in value in Osaka as of 2026?

-As of January 2026, the ranking of property types by value appreciation in Osaka places condominiums (known locally as "mansions") at the top, followed by well-located compact detached houses, then older apartments, with traditional townhouses (nagaya) showing the most variable performance.
+As of early 2026, the ranking by value appreciation in Osaka puts central condos (mansions) at the top, followed by well-located compact detached houses, then older or station-distant apartments, with nagaya and very old stock at the bottom unless they have been renovated.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: